‘The Conners’ Fans React To Dan’s Surprising Decision About His Lady Friend Louise

 “Only 2 seasons of these 2 and already, they’re better than Dan and Roseanne,” another fan wrote.
 “And yes, I know I’m gonna get a ton of flack for this, but I don’t care, Louise is a better character and her and Dan play off each other so well.”

-In the comments to a post about The Conners on Sagal’s Instagram page, fans were more divided.
+In the comments section to a post about The Conners on Sagal’s Instagram page, fans were more divided.

 “Love you being on the show, but, feel the music and road calling for ya,” one fan wrote to the actress.
 “Dan is not ready, but you can maybe visit, when not on your own show!!!”